 The Rangers prove that modest, grassroots measures can assert a national presence over Arctic lands and waters.
 Northerners exercise jurisdiction and control and demonstrate that traditional indigenous activities continue unbroken to the present.
 My work advises politicians to be careful lest they set up the Rangers to fail by asking too much of them or trying to over-militarize them.
 Serving Rangers believe that the organization already strikes an appropriate balance between local, regional, and national priorities.
 The danger with a success story is that, in trying to improve it, you can end up breaking something that is not broken.

-Native-Newcomer Relations in Canada
+Indigenous-Newcomer Relations in Canada

 I maintain a strong interest in Native-Newcomer relations in Canada, with particular emphasis on relationships between Aboriginal peoples and the Canadian military.
 My work on the Canadian Rangers is an example of this, as are various other projects.